 Hendrik Antoon Lorentz was a Dutch physicist who explained the theories related to electromagnetic radiation.
 He mainly concentrated on the relationship between magnetism, light, and electricity.

-What is Lorentz Force?
+What Is Lorentz Force?

 Lorentz force is defined as the combination of the magnetic and electric force on a point charge due to electromagnetic fields.
-It is used in electromagnetism and is also known as the electromagnetic force.
+It is used in electromagnetism and is also known as electromagnetic force.
 In the year 1895, Hendrik Lorentz derived the modern formula of Lorentz force.

 Lorentz Force Formula

 Lorentz force formula for the charged particle is as follows:

 - F is the force acting on the particle